vishalraj247/CoAuthorViz_Dashboard/README.md

 1. **Research Paper Analysis**: Analysis of the research paper authored by my professor and other related papers.
 2. **Python Notebooks**: Two Python Jupyter notebooks where I performed clustering and created various visualizations.
-3. **Datasets**: Three datasets used in the analysis in the Jupyter notebooks.
+3. **Datasets**: Three datasets were used in the analysis in the Jupyter notebooks.
-4. **Python Script**: A Python script file which contains a dashboard for an educator.
+4. **Python Script**: A Python script file that contains a dashboard for an educator.

 ## Repository Structure